HelmchenLabSoftware/Cascade/README.md

 ## Typical work flow

 The average user will only use pretrained models to produce predictions for his/her own data, and the [Colaboratory Notebook](https://colab.research.google.com/github/HelmchenLabSoftware/Cascade/blob/master/Demo%20scripts/Calibrated_spike_inference_with_Cascade.ipynb) should in most cases be sufficient.
-The description of the complete work flow (below) is, however, helpful to understand what the algorithm does.
+The description of the complete work flow (below) is not necessary but helpful to understand what the algorithm does.

 **Train a model with ground truth (optional)**